dandrino/terrain-erosion-3-ways/README.md

 ## Background

-Terrain generation has long been a populate topic in the procedural generation community, with applications in video games and movies.
+Terrain generation has long been a popular topic in the procedural generation community, with applications in video games and movies.
 Some games use procedural terrain to generate novel environments on the fly for the player to explore.
 Others use procedural terrain as a tool for artists to use when crafting a believable world.

 The most common way of representing array is a 2D grid of height values.
 This type of terrain doesn't allow for overhangs and caves, but at large scales those features are not very apparent.
 The most popular terrain generation algorithms focus on adding together different layers of [coherent noise](http://libnoise.sourceforge.net/coherentnoise/index.html), which can be thought of as smoothed random noise.
 Several popular choices for coherent noise are: